GordonFreemanK/gfk-image/README.md

 **Notes:**
 - PowerShell uses `\ ` as a path separator. `\ ` in tag values will be replaced by `-`.
-- This PSProvider does not support renaming, moving or deleting tags
+- This PSProvider does not support renaming, moving or deleting items

 ### ExifTool wrapper functions